Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

-The argument behind the scaling is that we would like to preserve the sparsity pattern of the matrix.
-These normalization should be applied also to the mean view, that is the matrix result of the element-wise division of $\mathrm{V}$ and $\mathrm{C}$
+The first approach is the most employed in the field of deep learning.
+The argument behind the second and third definition of Eq.~\bref{eq:norm_modes} is that we would like to preserve the sparsity pattern of the matrix.
+In particular, the \texttt{log} normalization yields linearly distributed values, since the exponent $\varepsilon$ of diffusion coefficient $\mu = 10^\varepsilon$ is linearly distributed.
+Another possibility is to apply these normalization to the element-wise division of $\mathrm{V}$ and $\mathrm{C}$